Published online: May 2023

 Diagram illustrates how Policy DES3 Tall buildings sits below overarching Strategic Policies in particular SP5 Positive Placemaking and its consideration alongside a range of accompanying topic based polices within the ‘Shaping a liveable place’ theme as well as other relevant thematic polices.

 3.1.1 Belfast is a predominantly low-lying city with the majority of commercial buildings along its main streets being under the threshold of six storeys, including the city core.
 The low-lying nature of Belfast means that the city is relatively sensitive to the impact of increasing heights within its built environment.
-Within Belfast City Centre, the average datum height is around five to six storeys and this moderate scale of development is reflective of the city’s historic development and forms part of its distinctive identity.
+Within Belfast City Centre, the average datum height [Footnote 1] is around five to six storeys and this moderate scale of development is reflective of the city’s historic origins and forms part of its distinctive identity.
 Considering this average datum height across the city, tall buildings in the Belfast context are defined as any building 35m above ordnance datum (AOD) or taller.
 A tall building in this context would therefore be in the region of 9+ storeys.

-3.1.3 Therefore, any building 35m (AOD) or taller (approximately 9+ storeys) or those which are significantly higher than their surroundings, will automatically trigger the need for applicants to comply with policy requirements of DES3 and the assessment criteria as set out in this SPG.
+3.1.3 Therefore, any building 35m (AOD) or taller (approximately 9+ storeys) or those which are significantly higher than their surroundings, will automatically trigger the need for applicants to comply with the policy requirements of DES3 and the assessment criteria as set out in this SPG.

 3.1.4 The upper height threshold of 35m AOD will include extensions to existing buildings as well as any additional massing required at roof level to accommodate plant, such as air handling units and lift/stair overruns.
 This threshold has purposefully been set out in metres as opposed to storey heights given that the latter can vary according to different uses, such as the taller floor to ceiling height requirements normally associated with office development when compared to lower floor to ceiling heights associated with residential uses.